Ajay Seth, chairman, IRDAI

 Integrated Remuneration Policy

-The Nomination and Remuneration Committee (NRC), in consultation with the Risk Management Committee, must ensure that remuneration policies:
+The Nomination and Remuneration Committee (NRC) of an insurer, in consultation with the Risk Management Committee, must ensure that remuneration policies:

 -Align with policyholder outcomes